Two Week South America Itinerary – The 5 Best Routes To Pick

 Day 6-8 - Medellin

-This is the final part of your Colombia trip and from here you will need to fly from Medellin to Bogota to then reach Quito in Ecuador.
-This can be booked altogether with a stop over or you can book them separately if you want to spend a bit longer in the capital.
+TOP TIP: This is the final part of your Colombia trip and from here you will need to fly from Medellin to Bogota to then reach Quito in Ecuador.
+A flight from Medellin to Quito (with a connecting flight in Bogota) should cost around $150-200.

 Day 9 - Quito